Japanese robin: Reproduction

 The Japanese robin reproduces throughout May and June in central Japan.
 Their nest typically consists of moss, twigs, dry leaves, ferns, and roots.
 When the female is ready, she lays about 3-5 eggs of greenish color, one egg per day, and incubates them for roughly 2 weeks.
 Once born, the young chicks are nurtured for a month, or 31 days, before they leave the nest and become independent.
 The robin does not mate for life and only finds a partner during the spring mating season.

 Bird song

-The Japanese robin can be considered a small songbird; however, it has a single note that is extremely loud at first, but tones down throughout the song.
+The Japanese robin has a single note that is extremely loud at first, but tones down throughout the song.
 The robin's call is similar to a telephone ring: well-spaced and simple phrases, along with short chattering.
 Females tend to sing during nest building and during the incubation period.
 Males will sing, but their frequency will drastically reduce once eggs have been laid.